Murugan-12/GoX-Coding-Standard/document.md

 ## 3.Stop writing comments

-It's a little bit subjective topic but when you write a program, which is self explanatory, the whole program will look clean and,
+It's a little bit subjective topic but when you write a program, which is self-explanatory, the whole program will look clean and,

 It will be really helpful for others to understand code as it improves readability.